fahiid33/SimpleBlogManager/README.md

 - Next.js: For both front-end and back-end development.
 - PostgreSQL: Database management, interfaced with Prisma ORM.
 - Firebase: For image storage.
-- Docker: (in progress).

 ## Getting Started

 ### Prerequisites

 - Node.js
-- PostgreSQL
+- PostgreSQL and Prisma
-- Firebase account
 - Github account for CUD operations (Ceate, Update, Delete)

 ### Installation

+Follow the steps below to set up and run the application:

 1. Clone the repository: